kate-orlova/taxonomy-in-sitecore/README.md

 7. **Reports**

 ## SQL Package
-SQL package (`../SQL scripts/`) contains the following script to support the taxonomy custom metric:
+SQL package (`../SQL scripts/`) contains the following script to support the taxonomy custom metric; when executing, follow the order they are listed below to make sure that the required SQL entities are present:
 1. `Fact_TaxonomyMetrics.sql` - creates a custom table in SQL;
 2. `TaxonomyMetrics_Type.sql` - creates a type to manipulate the data in the custom table;
 3. `Add_TaxonomyMetrics_Tvp.sql` - creates a stored procedure.